 - Recognize the subject areas in which you are week.

-The ACT test is conducted by the ACT, Inc. You can register for this test through 2 options: Registration through online and registration by mail under specific conditions.
+This test is conducted by the ACT, Inc. You can register for this test through 2 options: Registration through online and registration by mail under specific conditions.
 In order to register for this test, you have to visit the official website of the ACT: http://actstudent.org/regist/index.html.
-The ACT test is the main challenger to the SAT test conducted by the College Board.
-The College Board ACT tests can be explained as standardized exams that are required for college admissions in the U.S.
+This test is the main challenger to the SAT test conducted by the College Board.
+This examination initiated by the College Board can be explained as standardized exams that are required for college admissions in the U.S.

 The College Board is a U.S nonprofit organization that administers the following standardized tests: SAT, PSAT/NMSQT, College Level Examination Program (CLEP), Accuplacer, Advanced Placement Program and SpringBoard.
 The College Board includes over 5,900 colleges, universities, schools and other educational institutions.
 To register for any of the College Board tests, you must visit the official website of the College Board: http://www.collegeboard.org/.